There are messages to be delivered, projects to be completed and battles to be won. God uses unlikely people to accomplish His will.

 God uses people who don’t serve Him, like Cyrus, the King of Persia, to bring the Jews back to their homeland and to rebuild the Temple (Ezra 1).

 God uses unlikely people who are indifferent, evil or have imperfect character all to accomplish His plan.
-And frankly, he’ll use rocks to praise him if the humans he created won’t.
+And frankly, he’ll use rocks to praise him if we don’t.

 Even when our heart is right, human reasoning can throw us off course.
 Josiah didn’t listen to Neco because of who he was; a pagan king.
 He couldn’t fathom Neco was a part of God’s greater plan and he lost his life because of it.
 There are many of us who get lost here in this space too.